Peter Merriman: Biography

-In early 1983, Peter was hired as a cook for the Mauna Lani Bay Hotel.
-In 1985, two years after his arrival, he was appointed Executive Chef of the Mauna Lani Resort's new Gallery Restaurant.
+In early 1983, Peter was hired as a cook for the Mauna Lani Bay Hotel on the big island of Hawaii.
+In 1985, two years after his arrival, he was appointed executive chef of the Mauna Lani Resort's new Gallery Restaurant.
 At his interview for chef of The Gallery Restaurant, Merriman was asked what type of food he wanted to feature.
 Thinking it was a rhetorical question, he answered “regional cuisine” and went on to explain how no other restaurants were serving the local fish and produce.
 When he got the job, he had to deliver on the concept but quickly discovered there were almost no local products available.
-Merriman launched a "gorilla marketing" campaign, by advertising in local newspapers and visiting local farms, ranches and docks to let purveyors know he wanted whatever they could offer.
+Merriman launched a guerrilla marketing campaign, by advertising in local newspapers and visiting local farms, ranches and docks to let purveyors know he wanted whatever they could offer.
 “We’re in this together,” he told them, “If you grow it or catch it, I’ll buy it, and we all succeed.”
 Pretty soon he had built solid partnerships and local producers would try to get or grow whatever he needed.

 As he began recruiting other chefs to focus on local foods “Hawaii Regional Cuisine” was created, with Merriman named as the founding president.

 Restaurants

-In 1988, Merriman opened his signature upcountry restaurant, Merriman's, in Waimea on the Big Island of Hawaii.
-He was proclaimed, "A gourmet in cowboy country" by Hana Hou!, the Magazine of Hawaiian Airlines.
+In 1988, Merriman opened his signature upcountry restaurant, Merriman's, in Waimea, Hawaii.
+He was proclaimed, "A gourmet in cowboy country" by Hana Hou.
 The New York Times raved “Everything at Merriman’s as one that features the freshest local ingredients paired in exciting ways,” and San Francisco Magazine exclaimed “His Wok-charred Ahi is to die for!”.

-In 1994, Merriman partnered with TS Restaurants to open Hula Grill on Maui's famed Ka`anapali Beach.
+In 1994, Merriman partnered with TS Restaurants to open Hula Grill on Maui's Ka`anapali Beach.
 Hula Grill, touted “the best fish house in the islands” by Honolulu Magazine, brought the concepts of Hawaii regional cuisine to a beachside setting.

-In 2008, Peter opened Merriman's Kapalua in Kapalua Maui.
+In 2008, Peter opened Merriman's Kapalua in Kapalua, Maui.
 Merriman's Kapalua was voted one of Trip Advisor's Top 10 Fine Dining Restaurants in the country in 2017.

 In 2009, Peter opened Merriman's Fish House in Poipu, Kauai.
 Downstairs from the Fish House, Peter offers casual dining at Merriman's Gourmet Pizza & Burgers.

 In winter 2011, Merriman launched a new venture in casual dining with restaurateur Bill Terry, Handcrafted Restaurants.
-Handcrafted Restaurants operates Monkeypod Kitchen by Merriman in Wailea, Maui; Ko'olina, Oahu; and Ka'anapali, Maui.
+Handcrafted Restaurants operates Monkeypod Kitchen in three locations across the islands.
 The restaurant features locally sourced menus with a focus on sustainable meat, fish and produce.

 Handcrafted Restaurants also operates Moku Kitchen in the Kaka'ako district in Honolulu, Oahu.

 In 2015, Merriman debuted his first cookbook, Merriman's Hawaii.